puppetlabs/puppetlabs-postgresql/REFERENCE.md

 Data type: `Any`

+Sets the name of the user map that is used to refer to this mapping in pg_hba.conf.

 ##### `system_username`

 Data type: `Any`

+Specifies the operating system user name (the user name used to connect to the database).

 ##### `database_username`

 Data type: `Any`

+Specifies the user name of the database user.
+The system_username is mapped to this user name.

 ##### `description`

 Data type: `Any`

+Sets a longer description for this rule if required.
+This description is placed in the comments above the rule in pg_ident.conf.
+Default value: 'none'.

 Default value: 'none'